 Our eldest son saw mommy sewing some pieces together and was very intrigued at what she was doing.
 So he got a pair of socks from his drawers, came back and said he wanted to show them as well.
 They ended up becoming a creative whale!

 That is why as parents it is important to keep a list of creative things you want to pursue and when you have the half hour to do something smaller that you can bind your kids into, do it.

 Give them access

 Allow your children to explore different methods and ways to express their own creativity.
-Allow them to paint, to draw, to write a poem or a song.
+Allow them to paint, draw, to write a poem or a song.
 Let them try different dance styles and listen to a variety of music.
-Give them popsicle sticks or a limited amount of legos or a tablet with a drawing program.
+Give them popsicle sticks or a limited amount of Legos or a tablet with a drawing program.
 The outlets for creativity are virtually endless.

 Then watch them closely.

-You’ll then notice that once they find “their” thing, then you invest into it and encourage them.
+You’ll then notice that once they find “their” thing, then you invest in it and encourage them.
 And never forget that interests will change as they learn and grow, so adapt and continue encouraging creativity in all directions.

 Go for walks in the woods and get away from the hustle and bustle of city life.
-Alternatce sceneries with rivers, woods, mountains – whatever is within your scope and reasonable reach.
+Alternate sceneries with rivers, woods, mountains – whatever is within your scope and reasonable reach.
 There is no need to break an arm or leg to go into nature and discover.